US STOCKS-Wall Street subdued as focus shifts to Fed

 Banks, which tend to underperform in a lower interest rate environment, fell 0.95% and were the biggest drag on the S&P 500.

-Since the last interest rate cut in July, U.S. economic data has shown mixed signals about the domestic economy.
-While strong retail sales and wage growth have bolstered consumer confidence, a protracted U.S.-China trade war has weighed on manufacturing and business sentiment.

-Latest data showed U.S. manufacturing output increased more than expected in August, rebounding from a drop in July, while homebuilders’ optimism grew unexpectedly brighter in September.
+Latest economic reports were upbeat as U.S. manufacturing output increased more than expected in August, while homebuilders’ optimism grew unexpectedly brighter in September.

-Declining issues outnumbered advancers for a 1.06-to-1 ratio on the NYSE and a 1.42-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.05-to-1 ratio on the NYSE and a 1.30-to-1 ratio on the Nasdaq.

-The S&P index recorded 11 new 52-week highs and one new low, while the Nasdaq recorded 36 new highs and 13 new lows.
-(Reporting by Medha Singh and Shreyashi Sanyal in Bengaluru; Editing by Anil D’Silva)
+The S&P index recorded 15 new 52-week highs and one new low, while the Nasdaq recorded 45 new highs and 18 new lows.
+(Reporting by Medha Singh and Susan Mathew in Bengaluru; Editing by Anil D’Silva and Shounak Dasgupta)